CV GIANCARLODINARDO.6@GMAIL.COM

 New England and Central Pennsylvania had tight serviceable zip lists.
 Every out-of-area lead represented real sales team time with no revenue potential.
 The qualifier hook filters that out before the click.
 Geographic precision mattered most in these regions, so the 3-requirements format was introduced there specifically rather than across all five markets.

-WINNING FORMULA 0002 SCRIPT VARIANTS x3 DRONE FOOTAGE x2 STATE CALLOUTS 3-REQ FORMAT HOOK SWAP CONTROL 0002 SCRIPT VARIATION Winner Learning Tested Each node = one variable changed from the control
+WINNING FORMULA 0002 SCRIPT VARIANTS x3 DRONE FOOTAGE x2 STATE CALLOUTS 3-REQ FORMAT HOOK SWAP CONTROL 0002 SCRIPT VARIATION Winner Learning Tested Each node = one variable changed.
+Output = confirmed insight, not more scale.

 Control